 Get about 25 cm of dental floss and wind most of the floss around both of your middle fingers firmly.
 Be careful not to damage the skin of your fingers.
 Leave only about 1 to 2 inches of floss for your teeth.
 You can use the rest of the floss if any part gets dirty.

-Hold the floss tightly between your thumbs and forefingers in a way that 1 to 3 inches or more of the floss is placed between your fingers.
+Hold the floss tightly between your thumbs and forefingers in a specific way that 1 to 3 inches or more of the floss is placed between your fingers.
 Use your thumb to floss the maxillary teeth and your index finger to clean the mandibular teeth.

-3. Flossing the teeth:
+3. Flossing The Teeth: